soumyakaruturi/Smart-Retrieval-Agent/README.md

 # 🚀Smart RAG Agent

-InsightRAG is an advanced **Retrieval-Augmented Generation (RAG)** framework enhanced with **reasoning capabilities**.
-Unlike traditional RAG systems that simply retrieve documents and generate responses, InsightRAG introduces a **reasoning layer** that allows the model to think step-by-step, improving accuracy, reliability, and explainability.
+Smart RAG Agent is an advanced **Retrieval-Augmented Generation (RAG)** framework enhanced with **reasoning capabilities**.
+Unlike traditional RAG systems that simply retrieve documents and generate responses, Smart RAG Agent introduces a **reasoning layer** that allows the model to think step-by-step, improving accuracy, reliability, and explainability.

 ---